alexandria-p/BugleMaestro/README.md

 Notes about modding are included in a text file in root of the project GitHub.

 # Acknowledgements
 Thank you to Mondash (https://github.com/mondash) for teaching me about note frequencies and for our great chats.
-I am extremely grateful to you and look forward to working together with you again in the future 🤝
+I look forward to working together with you again in the future 🤝
+ChatGPT used to figure out how to import mp3 files as Unity AudioClips, and to provide a base image for the instructional keybinding diagram that I modified to suit my purposes in Photoshop.
+Everything else made by me, with love, by humans for humans.